Data security conscious companies are on the rise.

 The first tenet of Zero Trust Security is to authenticate and authorize users connecting to your company data (and deny all others).
 This includes email accounts, user accounts and devices.

 Azure Active Directory, Microsoft Conditional Access, and Microsoft Mobile Device Management tools are leaders in IAM and MDM for small and medium business.
+These are the tools we use with our Managed IT Services clients.

 The second tenet of Zero Trust Security is to apply least privilege access.